JakeSteam/blog-personal/_posts/2025-07-20-android-games-july-25-3.md

 ### Monetisation

-Free on Play Pass, the store mentions in-app payments of $3-6 but I'm not sure what they correlate to.
-I probably wouldn't pay more than $5 for the entire game personally.
+Free on Play Pass, otherwise a £5 (~$6.50) payment is needed to play more than a simple trial.
+There also seems to be other payments listed on the store, possibly for the bonus levels.

+In my opinion that's a little too expensive for the length of the game.

 ### Tips